 Water and Sewer Fund - This fund is used to account for the Town's water and sewer operations.
-A Water and Sewer Capital Projects Fund has been consolidated into the Water and Sewer Fund for financial reporting purposes.
+Water and Sewer Capital Project Funds have been consolidated into the Water and Sewer Fund for financial reporting purposes.
 The budgetary comparison for the Water and Sewer Capital Projects Fund has been included in the supplemental information.